qtop/qtop/docs/documentation.rst

 Usage tips
 ----------

--  Start with ``./qtop -b demo`` when testing terminal size, color, or keyboard navigation.
+-  Start with ``qtop -b demo`` when testing terminal size, color, or keyboard navigation.
 It avoids accidental scheduler calls.
 -  On a live cluster, pass ``-b pbs``, ``-b sge``, ``-b oar``, or ``-b slurm`` when auto-detection is not enough.